mulcmu/Plimsoll/README.md

 4 layer PCB all parts on top side.

 MCU selected for crystal less USB operation with minimum of 64k flash for firmware.

 Separate low noise, high PSRR for analog Vdd supply.

 HX717 default data rate 320 Hz.
 Adjustable with solder jumpers.

+> [!NOTE]
+>
+> Crystal less main clock is problematic with Klipper and maybe the HX717 code.
+>
+> Works fine 90% of time, but suffers from occasional timeouts during probes.

+### Mini HX717

+HX717 addon for a FYTSEC H36 Toolhead board.
+Uses the 2x6 expansion header for clean mounting.

+Untested but ready to order.

+4 layer PCB all parts on top side.

+Separate low noise, high PSRR for analog Vdd supply.

+HX717 data rate 320 Hz.

+### Mini ADS1220

+Planned, update mini to use the ADS1220

 ### Todo:

-- [ ] Evaluate alternate MCUs / USB options for cost/availability
-- [ ] Evaluate variants using other ADCs
-- [ ] Would MCU less design be better (does firmware support multiple ADC)
+- [ ] Finish Mini ADS1220 design
-- [ ] Test performance of initial batch
+- [ ] Design 4ch underbed sensor board with ADS131M04
-- [ ] Test LEDs and tag connect SWD
+- [ ] Place order for boards